Robin Black: Mixed martial arts

 In 2007, Black pitched a new reality series to Much Music called Fearless or Stupid, which would have featured Black performing dangerous stunts, highlighting his new training regime, and culminating in his first MMA fight.
 At the age of 36, Black started competing as a mixed martial artist after attaining a second degree black belt in Tae Kwon Do.
 Although he had been a hobby martial artist throughout his career, he attributed his decision to start actively competing in MMA to the seizure incident forcing him to clean up many aspects of his life and take his health more seriously.

-"I couldn’t go through life getting weaker, and dumber, and sicker.
-I didn’t want to be having seizures on weird couches in the UK.
+"I couldn't go through life getting weaker, and dumber, and sicker.
+I didn't want to be having seizures on weird couches in the UK.
 I knew that I needed to prioritize being healthy.
 I stopped drinking for almost a year.
 I started to work out three times a week [...]
 Then I started training martial arts."

-In 2009, MuchMusic aired a one-off documentary special Robin Black: Cage Fighter, which featured Black training with mixed martial artists Georges St-Pierre, Sam Stout, Mark Hominick.
+In 2009, MuchMusic aired a one-off documentary special Robin Black: Cage Fighter, which featured Black training with mixed martial artists Georges St-Pierre, Sam Stout, and Mark Hominick.

 Sports commentating

 In 2008, Black was guest commentator at an XMMA show in Montreal featuring David Loiseau.
 This marked the first time that Robin did color commentary for fights.
 Robin eventually started interviewing fighters between rounds at local and provincial events such as Warrior-1 MMA - Inception, WRECK MMA, CFC and others.
 In 2009, Black submitted opponent Stephane Poirier to becoming Champion in Canada's ELITE 1 MMA promotion.
 On November 30, 2012, Robin returned to the cage at the inaugural SLAMM: Tristar Fights event, submitting opponent Derek Charbonneau via Kimura armlock in the 2nd round.
 "What would be the one thing that, to me, would be more exciting and more thrilling and more authentically who I am as a person than being a rock star?
-And the answer was, ‘I want to be a UFC commentator in 10 years,’"said Black.
+And the answer was, 'I want to be a UFC commentator in 10 years,'"said Black.
 In 2018, Brave Combat Federation signed Black as the lead fight analyst and joined Karate Combat in 2021.
 Black is known for his signature word Bink!.